Building an SQL Query

 Query Settings Toolbar

-The Enable Pre-Execution Commands checkbox enables running commands on the selected DB before running the SQL query.
+The Enable Pre-Execution Commands checkbox (located in the Query Settings toolbar) enables running commands on the selected DB before running the SQL query.
 When this checkbox is checked, the Pre-Execution Commands window opens.
 Note that when running the Query Builder on a Fabric interface, you should run the [Get Instance] command in the Pre-Execution Commands window, as the SQL query must run on an LU Instance level.

 image

-The Max rows setting defines the maximum number of rows that the SQL query can return, with a default of 10,000.
-This limit can be adjusted as needed.
+The Max rows setting determines the maximum number of rows that the SQL query can return, with a default of 10,000, which can be modified as required.

 Adding a Query using the Interface Explorer Tree

 In the Query Builder pop-up window, you can hover over a table in the tree and click on the arrow that appears on its right.
-Once clicked, a "select *" statement from that table is added to the Query Builder Editor's editing board.
+Once clicked, a SELECT statement from that table is added to the Query Editor.

 Writing an SQL statement

-While writing your SQL statement in the editor, you can be guided by 2 assistants:
+While writing your SQL statement in the Query Editor (top pane), you can be guided by 2 assistants - AI Assistant and Code Completion Assistant.

 AI Assistant

-1. Click on the AI icon () at the upper-right corner of the Query Builder Editor panel.
+1. Click on the AI icon () in the upper-right corner of the Query Editor.

-The Editor screen is then split into two side-by-side editors: On the left - the SQL Editor, whereas on the right - the native language statements Editor.
+This pane is then split into two side-by-side editors: On the left - the SQL Editor, whereas on the right - the natural language statements Editor.

-2. Write your desired statement on the right-side editor.
+2. Write your desired statement in the right-side editor.

-3. Choose the relevant schemas that you wish the AI will look at, via the Schema Filter select list.
-This aimed to avoid overwhelming the process.
-In case of a single schema DB, it is automatically selected.
+3. Choose the relevant schemas that you would like the AI Assistant to look at, via the Schema Filter select list.
+This action aims to avoid an overburdening process.
+In case there is only a single schema DB, it is selected automatically.

-2. The query will then be generated and will appear in the SQL Editor.
+2. The query will then be generated and will appear in the SQL Editor (on the left).

-You can also activate the AI Assistant in the opposite direction - to explain you an existing SQL in a native language.
+You can also activate the AI Assistant in the opposite direction, which would explain an existing SQL query in natural language.
 To do that, click on the SQL → Text button.

-When the AI Assistant is activated inside a DB select function, like in BW DB Query actors or in Graphit node, the native language statement is saved as a comment alongside the SQL.
+When the AI Assistant is activated within a DB select function, such as in Broadway DB Query actors or Graphit nodes, the natural language statement is saved as a comment alongside the SQL statement.

-While manually editing the SQL statements, you can be assisted by the Editor Assistant, which provide code completion suggestions.
-The completion suggestion is for schemas, tables, column names of the current interface, as well as set of base SQL clauses.
+While manually editing SQL statements, you can be assisted by the Code Completion Assistant, which provides code completion suggestions.
+These completion suggestions are intended for schemas, tables, column names of the current interface, as well as sets of basic SQL clauses.

 A select list then opens, allowing you to choose the relevant statement.